-For nearly 20 years, Dave has managed, designed, developed and tested in all phases of enterprise-level software development, utilizing a variety of leading edge, vendor and open source technologies to transform complex processes into powerful and intuitive software.
+For 20+ years, Dave has managed, designed, developed and tested in all phases of enterprise-level software development, utilizing a variety of leading edge, vendor and open source technologies to transform complex processes into powerful and intuitive software.
 Prior to co-founding Alpha Theory, Dave led a sweeping software overhaul effort for the United States Department of Defense and multiple enterprise engagements with Computer Sciences Corporation, after graduating from UNC-Chapel Hill with a BS in Environmental Science and Engineering.

 As the primary technical architect of the Alpha Theory platform, Dave spends his time collaborating with Alpha Theory's team and customers on ways to improve investors' decision-making.
 He employs Agile methodologies to ensure that the Alpha Theory platform is responsive to current and future needs.
 He provides leadership in managing the software, hardware, and network infrastructure to ensure that Alpha Theory will continue to provide the industry's most innovative Portfolio Management platform for investors into the future.

 Dave enjoys spending time with his family, travelling, listening to live music, camping, mountain biking, trail running, and generally finding ways to get outside and away from all technology once in a while.